MidhunRaji/Blockchain-Solidity/README.md

 # Blockchain-Solidity
-This Repo contains Projects and practices on Ethereum Blockchain  Smart Contracts with Solidity Language
+This Repo contains Projects and practices on Ethereum Smart Contracts in Solidity Language.